SGATE-IT/docs/docs/src/en/payoutApi/banks/bankList.md

 ## Function Description

-- Query the list of supported banks
+- Query the list of supported banks, and return the list of banks supported by Saudi Arabia by default

 ## Query Bank List API